ClusterHQ/flocker/docs/gettinginvolved/infrastructure/documentation.rst

 Documentation Hosting
 =====================

-Flocker's documentation is hosted on S3, fronted by cloudfront and cloudflare.
+Flocker's documentation is hosted on S3, fronted by CloudFront.

 S3 Buckets
 ----------